kevin0120/mix/plugins/inputs/unbound/README.md

    ## The default timeout of 1s can be overriden with:
    #timeout = "1s"

-   ## Use the builtin fielddrop/fieldpass telegraf filters in order to keep only specific fields
+   ## Use the builtin fielddrop/fieldpass rush filters in order to keep only specific fields
    fieldpass = ["total_*", "num_*","time_up", "mem_*"]
 ```